andresteingress/gript/README.md

 Function Configuration
 ----

-You can modify *gript-functions.groovy* to add/remove functions available on the command-line.
+You can modify *gript-functions.groovy* to add/remove functions to be available on the command-line.

 ```groovy
 unzipGroovy = { args ->